Building work insurance for properties undergoing renovation – Buy online

 - Allowance for properties left unoccupied long-term

-- The policy can be converted to standard occupied policy and pro-rata refund issued when works are completed
+- The policy can be converted to standard occupied policy when works are complete.
+You will be issued with a pro-rata refund.

 Flexible policy term – Cancel at any time!

 Many of our customers who take out cover for an empty property only need short-term cover.
 Therefore with CoverBuilder you can cancel at any time with no cancellation costs.
-You simply call us and we’ll pro-rata your premium and refund any overpaid premium to you regardless if you pay monthly or in full.
+You simply call us and we’ll pro-rata your premium and refund any overpaid premium to you.
+This is whether you pay monthly or in full.
 Learn more about our cancellation promise.

 Accidental damage cover option

-If you are to remain living at the property throughout the works, you are able to select the Accidental Damage optional cover during the quote to protect your property and contents whilst building works are on-going.
+If you will be living at the property during the works, you are able to select the Accidental Damage cover.
+This will protect your property and contents whilst building works are on-going.

 Examples of when you could and couldn’t claim.

 COULD: You have works on-going at the property to remodel your kitchen.
 You spill red wine on a front room cream carpet.
 You can claim for the carpet damage.

 COULD NOT: A workman drops tools onto your kitchen work surface and cracks it.
 This would need to be claimed via the 3rd party trade policy the builders have in place, through the building company.